Turkey objects as Sweden, Finland seek NATO membership

 In a joint statement, Nordic NATO members Norway, Denmark and Iceland said they were ready to assist Finland and Sweden "with all necessary means” during the application process.

-___ Jan M. Olsen in Copenhagen, Denmark, and Suzan Fraser in Ankara, Turkey, contributed to this report.
+___ Jan M. Olsen in Copenhagen, Denmark, Suzan Fraser in Ankara, Turkey, and Ellen Knickmeyer in Washington, D.C., contributed to this report.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine